Bla1ze/vpx-testing/external/vpx-mfdoom/README.md

 - From the MF DOOM package, navigate to the DMD folder.
 - Copy the MFDOOMDMD folder and paste it into your vpx-mfdoom folder.

- 6. Create and Populate PupVideos Folder:
+ 6. Create and Populate pupvideos Folder:

 - In your vpx-mfdoom folder, create a new folder named pupvideos.
 - Open the PupVideos folder from the MF DOOM package and unzip the file it contains.